 Climate Action Planning

 This detailed guide takes readers through a wide range of steps for developing climate action plans and implementation strategies at the city level and across multiple sectors.
-The authors build upon a vast range of experience in California cities, as well as their academic knowledge of global cities.
+The authors build upon a vast range of experience in California cities (especially from PlaceWorks), as well as their academic knowledge of global cities.
 They provide step-by-step guidance on building teams, sequencing actions, developing technical reports, and enlisting partners.
 They pay special attention to the range of ways in which citizens and stakeholders can participate, as well as to the public communication and education strategies that address skeptics and highlight co-benefits.
 They have a keen understanding that the legitimacy of the climate action planning processes depends on a good mix of participation tools and forums.
 Tables, lists, and figures make for ease of use.

 Stephen R.J.
 Sheppard, Visualizing Climate Change: A Guide to Visual Communication of Climate Change and Developing Local Solutions (Washington, DC: Routledge, 2012).
 Order info.